• Skip to primary navigation

 What Type Of Sausage Is Best For Pizza?

 Italian sausage is still the best kind of sausage for making pizza.
 And yes, you can still enjoy Italian sausages on a clean diet!
-(In moderation, as always.)
+(In moderation, as always.).
+Just check out my Italian sausage pizza here.

 Here’s a simple list of things I look for when buying Italian sausage for a healthy and delicious pizza: